François Mitterrand: East/West relations

 François Mitterrand supported closer European collaboration and the preservation of France's unique relationship with its former colonies, which he feared were falling under "Anglo-Saxon influence."
 His drive to preserve French power in Africa led to controversies concerning Paris' role during the Rwandan genocide.

-Despite François Mitterrand's left-wing affiliations, the 1980s saw France becoming more distant from the USSR, especially following events such as the expulsion of 47 Soviet diplomats and their families from the country in 1982 after they were accused of large-scale industrial and military espionage.
+Despite Mitterrand's left-wing affiliations, the 1980s saw France becoming more distant from the USSR, especially following events such as the expulsion of 47 Soviet diplomats and their families from the country in 1982 after they were accused of large-scale industrial and military espionage.
 François Mitterrand also sharply criticized the Soviet intervention in Afghanistan as well as the country's nuclear weapons buildup.
-When François Mitterrand visited the USSR in November 1988, the Soviet media claimed to be 'leaving aside the virtually wasted decade and the loss of the Soviet-French 'special relationship' of the Gaullist era'.
+When François Mitterrand visited the USSR in November 1988, the Soviet media claimed to be 'leaving aside the virtually wasted decade and losing the Soviet-French 'special relationship' of the Gaullist era'.

-Nevertheless, François Mitterrand was worried by the rapidity of the Eastern bloc's collapse.
+Nevertheless, Mitterrand was worried by the rapidity of the Eastern bloc's collapse.
 He was opposed to German reunification but came to see it as unavoidable.
 He was opposed to the swift recognition of Croatia and Slovenia, which he thought would lead to the violent implosion of Yugoslavia.

 France participated in the Gulf War (1990–1991) with the U.N. coalition.

 European policy

 He initially opposed further membership, fearing the Community was not ready and it would water it down to a free trade area.

-François Mitterrand supported the enlargement of the Community to include Spain and Portugal (which both joined in January 1986).
+Mitterrand supported the enlargement of the Community to include Spain and Portugal (which both joined in January 1986).
 In February 1986 he helped the Single European Act come into effect.
 He worked well with his friend Helmut Kohl and improved Franco-German relations significantly.
 Together they fathered the Maastricht Treaty, which was signed on 7 February 1992.
-It was ratified by referendum, approved by just over 51% of the voters.
+It was ratified by referendum, and approved by just over 51% of the voters.
 British Prime Minister Margaret Thatcher was against a German reunification and also against the then discussed Maastricht Treaty.
 When Kohl, then West German Chancellor, asked François Mitterrand to agree to reunification (France was one of the four Allies who had to agree to the Two Plus Four-treaty), François Mitterrand told Kohl he accepted it only in the event Germany would abandon the Deutsche Mark and adopt the Euro.
 Kohl accepted this package deal (including without talking to Karl Otto Pöhl, then President of the Bundesbank).
 That year, he also established the Mitterrand doctrine, a policy of not extraditing convicted far-left terrorists of the years of lead such as Cesare Battisti to Italy, due to the alleged non-conformity of Italian legislation to European standards of rule of law, in particular the anti-terrorism laws passed by Italy in the 1970s and 1980s.
 When the European Court of Human Rights finally ruled against the François Mitterrand doctrine, the policy had already led to most of the criminals never being punished for their crimes.